Camila Rajchman: Life and career

-1994–2014: Early life
+1994–2013: Early life and education

 Camila Rajchman was born in Montevideo on November 26, 1994, into a Jewish family.
 She is the youngest of four daughters of entrepreneur José Rachman and schoolteacher Gabriela Goldfarb.
 She is also the granddaughter of Chil Rajchman, a Polish Holocaust survivor who settled in Uruguay after World War II.

-She completed her primary and secondary education at Woodlands School, a private school in the Carrasco neighborhood, and later pursued her high school studies at Liceo Integral.
+She completed her primary and secondary education at Woodlands School, a private school in the Carrasco neighborhood, and later attended Escuela Integral, a Jewish institution, for her high school education.
 After graduating, she enrolled at Universidad ORT Uruguay where she studied for a degree in communication and audiovisual technology.

-2014–2016: Breakthrough with Rombai
+2014–2015: Breakthrough with Rombai

 While pursuing her university studies in late 2014, she formed the cumbia pop band Rombai with Fer Vázquez and some fellow students.
 Their debut single, “Locuras contigo,” quickly became a summer hit, amassing millions of views on YouTube and playing a key role in bringing the cumbia pop style into the mainstream of the Río de la Plata region.

 Throughout 2015, the group released several chart-topping singles, toured across various Latin American countries, and appeared on numerous television programs and events, further boosting their popularity.
 They also performed joint concerts and had songs featuring fellow Uruguayan band Márama.
 In January 2016 the band released their first album De Fiesta.

 In March 2016, Rajchman announced her departure from Rombai, and on April 29 of that year, she performed for the last time with the group at Luna Park in Buenos Aires.
 She was later replaced as vocalist by Argentine singer Emilia Mernes.
 In June 2016, months after her departure from the band, Marama - Rombai - El viaje was released, a tour film showcasing the joint tour of both bands.